qibinshi/TeleseismicDenoiser/README.md

 ## Prepare the full dataset for a complete study <a name="data-prep"></a>
 You can either download our training data for testing the performance or prepare your own dataset following the data format to do a transfer learning.
-We use H5py for waveform data.
+We use the H5py format for waveform data.
 The training data is in H5py format with the keys `quake` and `noise`.
 The noisy input data for application is in H5py with a signal key `quake`.